Skip to main content

 Mesh topology provides the highest level of redundancy and reliability.

-Additionally, in a full mesh topology, every device is connected to every other device, creating multiple paths for data transmission.
+Furthermore, every device in a full mesh architecture is connected to every other device, resulting in multiple data transmission paths.

 While this enhances fault tolerance, it also increases the complexity and cost of cabling.

-• Fault-tolerant: The failure of one link or device doesn't affect the entire network.
+• The failure of one link or device doesn't affect the entire network.

-• Expensive to implement due to the extensive cabling.
+• It is expensive to implement due to the extensive cabling.

 • Complex to manage and configure.